metabrainz/musicbrainz-docker/README.md

 * After switching to another Postgres server:
   * If not transferring data, it is needed to create the database again.
   * For live indexing, the RabbitMQ server has to still be reachable from the Postgres server.
-* The helper scripts `check-search-indexes` and `create-amqp-extension` won’t work anymore.
+* The helper script `create-amqp-extension` won’t work anymore.
 * The service `db` will still be up even if unused.

 #### Customize backend RabbitMQ server